 Despite being a user-friendly platform, Google Ads has proved to be a miss rather than a hit for certain businesses.
-Unsuccessful Google Ads campaigns are usually the result of some very common mistakes made at the setup and optimisation level.
+Unsuccessful paid advertising campaigns are usually the result of some very common mistakes made at the setup and optimisation level.
 This blog describes 5 Google Ads mistakes that can be a reason for a drop in your campaign performance.

-When you are creating a Search campaign, Google gives you an option to choose Search network, Display network and partner websites.
+Utilise the features on Google’s PPC management platform.
+When you are creating a Paid Search Advertising campaign, Google gives you an option to choose Search networks, Display networks and partner websites.
 By default, all these options are pre-selected by Google but this setting isn’t necessarily always the best option.

 In fact, it’s usually a bad idea to select Display Network for search campaigns with text ads as these ads look irrelevant and increase the total cost of a campaign without driving the expected results.